Hyun1A/ToE_HistoREG/toe/readme.md

 ### Train

 Run the scripts after specifying the directories of patch features, model path of PRISM, tree samples, and path to save slide features in `.sh` files.
-The options are:
+The options in `train_hier_cls_mlp.sh` are:

 <pre>
     --aggregator_path ./Prism \